 Karamū, Riccarton Park is the latest Ngāi Tahu Property development and is located in Upper Riccarton, Christchurch.
-Selected for the bounty that surrounds it; the richness of its history and the potential of its future, Karamū is the start of something exciting.
+Selected for the bounty that surrounds it; the richness of its history and the potential of its future.
+Karamū is the start of something exciting.

-The development is named after the Karamū tree.
-This tree’s bright berries are a signal that harvest time is here.
-A favourite with native birds including tui and korimako (bellbirds), it’s also beloved by gardeners.
+The development is named after the Karamū tree whose bright berries are a signal that harvest time is here.
+A favourite with native birds including tui and korimako (bellbirds), it is also beloved by gardeners.